talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 > \TalonOne\Client\Model\Import importAccountCollection($collectionId, $upFile)

-Import data in existing account-level collection via CSV file
+Import data in existing account-level collection

 Upload a CSV file containing the collection of string values that should be attached as payload for collection.
 The file should be sent as multipart data.
 The import **replaces** the initial content of the collection.
 The CSV file **must** only contain the following column:  - `item`: the values in your collection.
 A collection is limited to 500,000 items.
-Example:  ``` item Addidas Nike Asics ```
+Example:  ``` item Addidas Nike Asics ```  **Note:** Before sending a request to this endpoint, ensure the data in the CSV to import is different from the data currently stored in the collection.

 ### Example